ibm-cloud-docs/containers/cs_benchmarks.md

 <br />

-## Benchmark 1.5 results for Kubernetes versions 1.18 and 1.19
+## Benchmark 1.5 results for Kubernetes versions 1.18 - 1.20
 {: #cis-benchmark-15}

-Review how {{site.data.keyword.containerlong_notm}} complies with the version 1.5 CIS Kubernetes benchmark for clusters that run Kubernetes versions 1.18 and 1.19.
+Review how {{site.data.keyword.containerlong_notm}} complies with the version 1.5 CIS Kubernetes benchmark for clusters that run Kubernetes versions 1.18 - 1.20.
 For help understanding the benchmark, see [Using the benchmark](#cis-benchmark-use).
 {: shortdesc}

 * [Section 1: Master node security configuration](#cis-benchmark-15-1)